 New Consortium Test IDs EFB Sooner

-EFB causes severe cankering and eventual
+EFB causes severe cankering and eventual death of hazelnut plants. |

 Hazelnuts have the potential to be a major crop across many parts of the U.S. and southern Canada.
-Several characteristics contribute to this potential they’re a perennial crop requiring few inputs once established, they use less water and fossil fuel than annual crops, are drought resistant, can be grown on sloping land, and are adaptable to marginal soils.
+Several characteristics contribute to this potential —they’re a perennial crop requiring few inputs once established, they use less water and fossil fuel than annual crops, are drought resistant, can be grown on sloping land, and are adaptable to marginal soils.

 One of the major barriers preventing widespread hazelnut production in the U.S. is susceptibility to eastern filbert blight (EFB), a fungal disease that kills European hazelnuts.
 Hybrid Hazelnut Consortium member Dr. Thomas Molnar at Rutgers has developed a real-time, PCR-based test to detect Anisogramma anomala (the pathogen that causes EFB) at an early stage.